rmakki/retrofire/README.md

 A thin Java wrapper to firebase REST api using Retrofit and Okhttp

-Supports GET, PUT, PATCH, POST and DELETE requests with Query parameters (Support for Headers and Streaming coming soon)
+Supports GET, PUT, PATCH, POST and DELETE requests with Query parameters

+Supports Dynamic Headers for GET requests (other requests coming soon)

 # Why Retrofire